 Also, as Weedmaps states, the FDA isn’t to the point where it’s cracking down on dishonest labels.
 In particular, be wary of products labeled as hemp oil or hemp seed oil, which usually do not contain any CBD at all.
 On the other hand, products that use the term “CO2 extraction” are usually a good sign, as that means they didn’t use chemicals when creating the product.

+Now that you know why CBD from a dispensary is generally better, how do you make sure you are getting the best CBD products?
 The best way to ensure you’re getting a reputable, tested product, however, is to purchase your CBD products from a dispensary like Wayne Releaf.

 What kinds of CBD products does Wayne Releaf carry?